Skip to content

 Symptom Likely cause

-KeyError on a CSV column A YAML references a column name that doesn't exist in the CSV — align them.
+KeyError on a CSV column A YAML references a column name the CSV does not have.
+Align the two.

-Many people unallocated to households Population doesn't match households.csv totals; check demotion/promotion settings in households_config.yaml.
+Many people unallocated to households Population doesn't match the household-file totals; check demotion/promotion settings in households_config.yaml.

-if_no_match: error from school distributor Boarding-school name in residences CSV doesn't match a school in Schools_EW.csv.
+if_no_match: error from school distributor Boarding-school name in residences CSV doesn't match a school in schools/EW_Schools.csv.

 Workplace step assigns no one Education steps haven't been run before workplace assignment, or primary_activity filter is excluding everyone.